pyrocko/grond/docs/source/config/analysers/index.rst

 needed is

 ``niterations``
     an integer number that defines how many random waveform predictions the target-balancing weights are based.
-A meaningful number will depepend on the problem.
-Large model spaces (loose model parameter bounds) may require a larger number of predicitons for more stable average values.
+A meaningful number will depend on the problem.
+Large model spaces (loose model parameter bounds) may require a larger number of predictions for more stable average values.
 For more tightly constrained problems the signal strength at the targets for the not-so-different source models, which are drawn from a small model space, may not vary much.
 A smaller number may suffice.
-Of course, the computional effort increases linearly with the number of ``niterations``.
+Of course, the computational effort increases linearly with the number of ``niterations``.

 .. code-block :: sh